wanderdust/coin-cnn/readme.md

 ### Split the data

-The final step before jumping into building our network is separate the data in three different dirs: train, test and validation.
+The final step before jumping into building our network is to separate the data into three different directories: train, test and validation.
 I've done this in [data_sampler.ipynb](https://github.com/wanderdust/coin-cnn/blob/master/data_sampler.ipynb), where I keep 80% of the data for training, 10% for validation and the remaining 10% for testing.

+### Add transformations to the images

+The main problem I can think about the dataset now is how pretty the images have been cropped to fit the image.
+This will be a problem for the model to generalise because it won't do too well when we feed it images of coins with other things in the background.
+One way I can think to fix this is to randomnly apply some transformations to some of the images, not only random rotations and random croppings but also stacking a few images on top of each other creating a new image.
+This way we can feed the network images of several coins (of the same value) at the same time, helping it to generalize a bit more.

 # Create the Convolutional Neural Network